imtiaz-emu/elixir-course/README.md

 ### Intro

 Few samples coding examples for Elixir and Phoenix.
-Recently, started to complete the **** course in Udemy.
+Recently, started to complete the **The Complete Elixir and Phoenix Bootcamp** course in Udemy.
 [Here is the link](https://www.udemy.com/course/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/).

 The examples showed in the course is added here.